Economy of Armenia: 2020 recession

 The Armenian economy performed poorly in 2020, and contracted by 7.2% after years of consecutive growth.
-The two biggest contributing factors were the COVID-19 recession and the Second Nagorno-Karabakh War.
-In the first half of 2020, the Armenian economy was negatively impacted by the economic restrictions that were implemented in response to the COVID-19 pandemic.
+The two biggest contributing factors were the COVID-19 pandemic and the Second Nagorno-Karabakh War.
+In the first half of 2020, the Armenian economy was negatively impacted by the economic restrictions that were implemented in response to the pandemic.
 These restrictions included a stay-at-home order, an indoor social distancing requirement, and a mask mandate.
 These restrictions had a negative impact on businesses; according to the World Bank, individual consumption dropped by 9% in the first six months of 2020 due to the stay-at-home order.

 The economy was further impacted by the war against Azerbaijan later in the year.